TrialsNest

 Questions to answer before acting on this guide

-What does clinical trial no-shows need to change in the daily workflow?
+What does reduce clinical trial screening no-shows need to change in the daily workflow?

 Which team owns the next action when a patient, site, or sponsor handoff stalls?